List of Doctor Who universe creatures and aliens: Dalek

-The Daleks are a warmongering, xenophobic race of mutant creatures who live within mobile battle armour first appearing in The Daleks (1963–64), the second Doctor Who serial.
-The Daleks were created by a scientist named Davros as a way to survive and win a war between themselves and a species known as the Thals.
+The Daleks are a warmongering, xenophobic race of mutant creatures who live within mobile battle armour, first appearing in The Daleks (1963-64).
+In-universe, the Daleks hail from the planet Skaro, and were created by a scientist named Davros as a way to survive and win a war between themselves and a species known as the Thals.
 They are life-long enemies of The Doctor, and he is the only being whom they fear.
 The Daleks see themselves as the superior lifeforms in the universe, and seek to eliminate all other life for being "impure".
 The creatures inside of their casings resemble squids, with a single eye, exposed brain and many tentacles.
+In the show's 2005 revival, the Daleks fought the Doctor's species, the Time Lords, in a conflict known as the Time War, which resulted in the destruction of the Daleks and the Time Lords alike, with the Doctor the sole survivor.
+The Doctor eventually comes into conflict with Dalek survivors as the series progresses, and the Daleks are eventually revived in the episode "Victory of the Daleks" (2010).

+The Daleks were created by Terry Nation and designed by the BBC designer Raymond Cusick.
+The Daleks were designed to appear inhuman, and to not appear as though they were men in suits.
+Nation pulled from the cultural memory of World War II and the Nazis in designing the Daleks, with many of the Daleks' actions and personality being allegories for the Nazis.
 The Daleks acted as a highly recurring foe during Doctor Who's classic era, and were among its most popular.
-During the 1960s, public popularity for the Daleks was high, with this era being referred to as "Dalekmania."
+During the 1960s, public popularity for the Daleks was high, with this era being referred to as "Dalekmania".
 Despite The Beatles going on-air during the Daleks' second appearance, the return of the Daleks saw a higher viewer count.
 The Daleks were merchandised heavily during this period and grew wildly popular.
-Dalekmania declined following the airing of The Daleks' Master Plan, a twelve part serial.
-Two movie spin-offs of Dalek serials, starring actor Peter Cushing as the Doctor, titled Dr. Who and the Daleks and Daleks' Invasion Earth 2150 A.D., were adaptations of other Dalek serials and produced at the highlight of Dalekmania.

-The Daleks were created by Terry Nation and designed by the BBC designer Raymond Cusick.
-Nation's design inspiration for the Daleks casing came from watching a dance troupe on television, as their long skirts gave the impression that they glided across the stage.
-Nation additionally pulled from the cultural memory of World War II and the Nazis in designing the Daleks, and acted as an allegory for the Nazis.
-Cusick was only given an hour to work on the design for the Daleks casing, and was inspired by a pepper pot on the table.
-The in-human aspects of the design were considered a large part of what made the Daleks a success.

-The Daleks use physical props, which are operated from the inside by actors, who manipulated aspects such as the eyestalks and appendages, and physically moved the props.
-For the 2019 episode "Resolution," a fully remote controlled prop was created for the Dalek.
-Notable Dalek operators include John Scott Martin, Barnaby Edwards, Nicholas Pegg, Jon Davey, Tony Starr, and Cy Town.
-Several variant designs for the Daleks existed throughout the series, including a variant known as the "Special Weapons Dalek."
+The Daleks have been described as British cultural icons, and a 2008 survey by the National Trust stated that nine out of ten British children were able to identify a Dalek correctly.